 25 Jun – 23 Jul 2022

-Duncan Wooldridge will lead a walk through of the exhibition on Saturday 16th July at 11am.
-All welcome, but to help with numbers, please RSVP here
+Duncan Wooldridge led a walk through of the exhibition on Saturday 16th July at 11am.

 Sid Motion Gallery is pleased to present ‘Concrete Thinking’, the gallery’s first exhibition with Steffi Klenz.